Get a Demo of HR DataHub's platform

 A definition of the salary review process

-This process typically includes a review of the employee's job performance, skills, and experience, as well as a comparison of the employee's salary to those of similar employees within the company or within the industry
+A regular salary review process typically consists of an overall work performance review, as well as a comparison of the employee's salary to those of similar employees within the company or within the industry.

 The salary review process may also include a discussion of the employee's future goals and career plans.